binnes/blog/docs/posts/devcontainers.md

 ## Features

 Features are reusable, community‑maintained scripts that extend a devcontainer without you having to write low‑level install steps.
-They live in the Dev Container Feature Registry (ghcr.io/devcontainers/features) or can be pulled directly from giuthub and can be referenced directly in devcontainer.json:
+They live in the [Dev Container Feature Registry](https://containers.dev/features), can be pulled directly from the web or loaded locally and can be referenced directly in devcontainer.json:

 ```JSON
 {